 These days, people who wish to go back to school are spoiled by choice.
-Namely, there’s so many programs and so many schools!
+There are so many programs and so many schools!
 How do you know which one is right for you?
-Whether you want to return to school for your job or just want to know more, the number of colleges can often be overwhelming.
+The number of colleges with high-quality programs can often be overwhelming.
 We are here to help.

-- University of Minnesota – Twin Cities
+University of Minnesota

 At the University of Minnesota’s Institute for Child Development, students can earn degrees online or in person.
 Programs offered include M.Ed in Early Childhood Education and an online MA in Applied Child and Adolescent Development.